chimera-linux/cports/Packaging.md

 Install a manpage `src`.
 That means installing into `usr/share/man` into the right category (e.g. `man1`), this is determined from the filename by default, but you can specify it as `cat` (e.g. the integer `1`).
-The manpage will retain its name, except whne `name` is specified.
+The manpage will retain its name, except when `name` is specified.
 This name should not include the category (it is automatically appended, either as previously determined from the filename, or as specified by `cat`).